Coronavirus in sub-Saharan Africa: A week in review | DW | 07.03.2020

 The Nigeria Centre for Disease Control (NCDC) says it plans to boost its spending to prevent a spread.
 The transport minister meanwhile says the completion of the Lagos-to-Ibadan railway project has been delayed because Chinese workers had not returned to the country due to the coronavirus.

-Ghana: President Nana Akufo-Addo say strict checks and screening procedures are being carried out at points of entry to Ghana are being carried out.
+Ghana: President Nana Akufo-Addo say strict checks and screening procedures are being carried out at points of entry to Ghana.
 He also urges Ghanaians to stop shaking hands and cover their mouths when they sneeze or cough.
 The country's Catholic bishops outlaws handshakes and communion taken by mouth.

 March 5